Aerilym/butterflies/.github/pull_request_template.md

 ## Description

 Please include a summary of the changes and the related issue(s).
-Please also include relevant motivation and context.
+Commit messages work well here.

 Fixes # (issue)